stevenjlho/leetcode/solutions/797. All Paths From Source to Target/README.md

 1. Initialize a `res` array to store the successful paths and a `path` array to keep track of the current exploration path.
 2. Implement a `dfs` function that:
     - Records the current `path` to `res` if the current node (`start`) is the target.
-    - Iterates over all the neighbors of the current node, adding each to `path`, and recursively calls `dfs` for each neighbor.
+    - Iterating over neighbors of the current node, recursively calling `dfs` for each, and managing the `path` array accordingly.
     - Performs backtracking by removing the last node from `path` after all paths through that node have been explored.

 3. Initiate DFS from node 0, adding it to the `path`.